coding18/ecoroute/README.md

 Walking

-You’ll also see simple sustainability metrics like estimated CO₂ emissions, a green score, estimated cost, and rough offset comparisons.
+For each option, EcoRoute shows estimated CO₂ emissions, a simple green score, approximate cost, and how much carbon you save compared to higher-impact choices.

-Tech Stack

-Frontend: HTML, CSS, and vanilla JavaScript

-Map: Leaflet with OpenStreetMap tiles

-Route decoding: Mapbox polyline

-Backend: Cloudflare Worker API

-/api/routes for routing data

-/api/places for autocomplete
+Why we built it

+Most navigation apps optimize for time.
+We wanted to add another dimension — climate impact — and make it easy to understand without needing technical knowledge.

+The goal was to show that small choices (like choosing transit or a shorter route) can add up.